teamatldocker/bitbucket/README.md

 > Bitbucket will be available on http://localhost:8080 on the host machine.

-# Support & Feature Requests
+# Support

-Leave a message and ask questions on Hipchat: [blacklabelops/hipchat](https://www.hipchat.com/geogBFvEM)
+Leave a message and ask questions on Hipchat: [blacklabelops/hipchat](http://support.blacklabelops.com)

 # References